 The Calculation of the conservative BAU emissions follows the stepwise procedure below.

 Step 1- Quantify of BAU Emissions.
 Following the identification of the most likely Business-as-Usual (BAU) scenario, emissions are calculated by adjusting the Baseline Emissions for the Historical Reference Period (BEHRP, from equation (4)) based on observed statistical trends and/or policy and programmatic interventions that are expected to affect fire regimes in the absence of the project.
-The general formulation is:
+The general formulation to quantify BAU Emissions is: